wulliy/wasteof2-docs/users.md

 `GET /users/jeffalo/picture`

 Gets a user's banner.
-(Shows blank if no banner set)
+(Appears blank if no banner was set)

 `GET /users/wasteof.money/banner`